tillgrallert/p3a6afa20/catch-me-if-you-can.md

 [^30]: Technical information on the project is scarce and contradictory {>>they claim to have scanned images in 2007 according 2009 guidelines<<} despite two publications by the project leaders; {Qasem 2015; Matusiak 2009}.

 [^25]: Stefan Weber and Jens Hanssen, for instance, missed the fact that the birthday of Sultan ʿAbdülḥamīd II (1876--1909) was celebrated according to the Islamic *hijrī* calendar and thus rotated through the solar year.
 The annual celebrations of the anniversary of the ʿAbdülḥamīd II's accession to the throne were celebrated according to the empire's *mālī* calendar.
 Yet, leading scholars read these dates as pertaining to the *hijrī* calendar.
-Due to the mix-up in 1872 and the resulting growing difference between the two calendars, ʿAbdülḥamīd II's silver jubilee on the throne is wrongly dated to 1901 instead of 1900. {Hanssen 2005@238, 243ff.; Weber 2009@418-420;Deringil 1998@29; Uluengin 2010@20}.
+Due to the mix-up in 1872 and the resulting growing difference between the two calendars, ʿAbdülḥamīd II's silver jubilee on the throne is wrongly dated to 1901 instead of 1900. {Hanssen 2005@238, 243ff.;Weber 2009@418-420;Deringil 1998@29;Uluengin 2010@20}.

 [^35]: {--The Islamic *hijrī* calendar is a lunar calendar beginning the year with 1 *Muḥarram* and counting years since the prophet Muḥammad's flight (*hijra*) from Mecca to Medina in 622.
 Dates differ between locations as the beginning of the month is based on sightings of the new moon.
 They cannot, therefore, be reliably computed.
 A common workaround without recourse to empirical observations as provided in large tabular publications is to compute the astronomic lunar calendar instead.
 The reformed Julian calendar is a solar calendar beginning the year with 1 January.
 Every one hundred years the difference between the Gregorian and Julian calendar increases by one day due to different rules for adding an intercalated 366th day every four years.
 In the Ottoman context, the reformed Julian calendar is commonly referred to as *rūmī*.
 Arabic periodicals usually labelled this calendar as *sharqī* (Eastern).
 The Ottoman fiscal *mālī* calendar is a lunosolar calendar.
 It is based on the Old Julian calendar beginning the year with 1 March and was designed to synchronise the year count with the *hijrī* calendar.
 Introduced in 1676 it is also sometimes confusingly called *rūmī*.
 Due to a printing error in the coupon booklets for the Ottoman consolidated debt repayment program for 1872, synchronisation of *mālī* and *hijrī* years was henceforth abolished.--} For an overview of calendars see {Grallert 2014@26-34;Jajko 1993;Rose 1991;Deny 1921;Georgeon 2011}.